Skip to content

 Other agents

 If your agent isn’t on the supported harness list, you can still wire PlanBridge in yourself.
-Any agent that can run a shell command and parse JSON works.
+Any agent that can run a shell command works.
 Cursor, Aider, opencode, Gemini CLI, Aether, and most other tool-using agents fit this shape.

-The setup is one instruction in your agent’s system prompt or rules file: pipe the proposed plan to contextbridge plan, then act on the JSON response on stdout.
+The setup is one instruction in your agent’s system prompt or rules file: pipe the proposed plan to contextbridge plan, then act on the markdown response on stdout.

 Add something like this to your prompt, system instructions, or rules file (.cursorrules, AGENTS.md, project README, wherever your agent picks up persistent guidance):